USC vs. UCLA: Which College to Choose?

 Personal Insight Questions

 Stellar grades are not the only thing UCLA is looking for in applicants.
 Behind the competitive GPA and course completions, the admission committee wants to know who you are as a person.
-To achieve this, applicants must answer four out of the eight personal insight questions.
-Each response must be answered within 350 words.
+To achieve this, applicants must answer four of eight personal insight questions.
+Each essay must be answered within 350 words.

 2. Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.